Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 • "Estrofem" and others.

-During treatment, androgens, estrogens and gestagens can be used (mainly the last two subtypes of hormones are involved in the preparations).
+During treatment, androgens, estrogens and gestagens can be used (mainly the last two subtypes of hormones are used in the drugs).

-The triple mechanism of action of hormones reliably protects the patient from unwanted pregnancy: the Pearl index for oral contraceptives (the percentage of pregnancies that occur while taking OK) does not exceed 1%.
+The triple mechanism of action of hormones reliably protects the patient from unwanted pregnancy: the Pearl index for oral contraceptives (the percentage of pregnancies that occur while taking OCs) does not exceed 1%.

-When using oral contraceptives, menstrual bleeding does not stop, but it becomes more regular, less heavy and painful.
-A certain scheme of taking hormones allows, if necessary, to delay the onset of menstruation.
+When using oral contraceptives, menstrual bleeding does not stop, but becomes more regular, less heavy and painful.
+A certain regimen of hormones allows, if necessary, to delay the onset of menstruation.

 Modern contraceptives are classified into three categories:

 • Combined oral contraceptives (COCs).
 COCs are the most reliable means.
-They include synthetic estrogen () and progestogen (levonorgestrel, desogestrel, norgestrel, etc.).
+They contain synthetic estrogen () and progestogen (levonorgestrel, desogestrel, norgestrel, etc.).

-• Postcoital (emergency) hormonal pills (Postinor, Escapel).
-Emergency contraceptives contain an increased dose of hormones, but have a lower effectiveness.
+• Postcoital (emergency) hormonal tablets (Postinor, Escapelle).
+Emergency contraceptives contain an increased dose of hormones, but are less effective.

-The dosages of active hormones in modern contraceptives are much lower than in the drugs of the last century, so the side effects of taking estrogen do not appear or appear slightly.
+The dosages of active hormones in modern contraceptives are much lower than in drugs of the last century, so the side effects of taking estrogen do not appear or appear only slightly.

 Combined hormonal contraceptives

 COCs are divided into mono-, two- and three-phase.
-Single-phase COC tablets contain a strictly defined amount of hormones that does not change during the cycle.
-Multi-phase agents are conceived as more physiological: the dosages of active ingredients in tablets for different days of the cycle are not the same.
+Single-phase COC tablets contain a strictly defined amount of hormones, which does not change during the cycle.
+Multiphase products are designed to be more physiological: the dosages of the active ingredients in tablets are not the same for different days of the cycle.

 Three-phase COCs (with three types of tablets changing per cycle) are often recommended by doctors, but two-phase drugs are practically not used.